Is Your Vision Suffering from Cataracts?

 How small is a small incision?

-With use of foldable intraocular lens implants, the incision has been reduced to about 1/10th of an inch.
+With use of foldable intraocular lens implants, the incision has been reduced to just a few millimeters.
 This allows for a faster recovery from surgery.
 Like with other types of surgery, the small incision technique has made a good operation even better.

 What about no stitch surgery?